Adriana Altaras

-Adriana Altaras (born 6 April 1960, Zagreb) is a German actress, theater director and writer, born in Zagreb.
+Adriana Altaras (born 6 April 1960) is a German actress, theatre director and author.

-Biography

 Early life

 Altaras was born in Zagreb, FPR Yugoslavia to Jewish parents, Thea Altaras (née Fuhrmann) and Jakob Altaras, who were part of the Yugoslav Partisans.
 Her father started to explore the true causes of the death of his brother, Silvio Altaras, who was killed by the communist regime of the Yugoslavia in early 1945.
 Because of that, in 1964, the League of Communists of Croatia initiated a court case against her father; as a result of this, she escaped Zagreb with her mother to Italy in 1964, in a car driven by her Italian uncle.
 She stayed with her mother in Italy for a few years, long enough to learn Italian.
 From Italy, Altaras moved to Konstanz, Germany in 1967.

 Career

 After high school education, Altaras graduated from the Berlin University of the Arts.
 Altaras completed her academic studies in New York City.
 She founded the Western Stadthirschen theater in Berlin, where she worked as an actress, director and writer.
 In 1982, she made her movie debut, and in 1989 she had a lead role in The Philosopher, directed by Rudolf Thome.
 However, the focus of her work remained with the various theater projects.
 She worked as a theater director at the Berliner Ensemble and Neuköllner Opera in Berlin, with her staging of the Vagina monologues, which was shown with different actresses in 2001, becoming a great success.
 In the cinema, she has mainly acted in films by Rudolf Thome, with whom she had worked since the 1980s.
 In 1988, she received the Deutscher Filmpreis for her role in Thome's film The Microscope.

 In 1993, Altaras received the Theater Prize of the State of North Rhine-Westphalia.
 In 1998 she received the Deutscher Filmpreis Award.
 In 1999, she received the 2nd Audience Award Friedrich Luft, Berlin.
 In 2000, she received a Silver Bear for acting.

 Altaras worked with Steven Spielberg's Shoah Foundation as an interviewer and lecturer.
 Altaras has two sons with composer Wolfgang Böhmer; Aaron and Leonard Altaras.

 She is a regular columnist at the German newspaper Die Zeit Online.
 Regina Schilling directed the film Tito's Glasses in 2014, based on Altaras's book Titos Brille, in which she travels through her Croatian homeland in search of her family past and fights for the return of stolen property.